TwanAsselbergs/happy-herbivore/README.md

    4.3.
 Edit the `.env` file and update the database URL with your credentials.

-5. Migrate and seed the databasw
+5. Migrate and seed the database

    ```bash
    bunx migrate dev